Drchip61/ml-skip-trans/README.md

 ### 2. Prepare data

-Please go to ["./datasets/README.md"](datasets/README.md) for details, or please send an Email to jienengchen01 AT gmail.com to request the preprocessed data.
+Please go to ["./datasets/README.md"](datasets/README.md) for details, or please send an Email to 2981431354@mail.dlut.edu.cn to request the preprocessed data.
 If you would like to use the preprocessed data, please use it for research purposes and do not redistribute it.

 ### 3. Environment